 - The receiving bank’s BIC/SWIFT code, or other code depending on the destination country

 Transferring via a money transfer specialist

-You can make transfers through a money transfer specialist in person or online at a branch or agency.
-In addition, some agencies allow you to make transfers by phone.
-However, you'll first need to register once only with your chosen transfer company.
-The registration process involves providing identification documents, such as a driver's licence or passport.
+You can make transfers through a money transfer specialist either in person or online at a branch or agency.
+Some agencies allow you to make transfers by phone.
+You’ll first need to register once only with your chosen transfer company.
+The registration process involves providing identification documents, such as a driver’s license or passport.

-Next, each time you want to make a transfer, you'll need to specify the following:
+Next, each time you want to make a transfer, you’ll need to specify:

 - The destination country

-- The amount you want to send in either Australian dollars or the destination country's currency
+- The amount you want to send in either GBP or the destination country’s currency

 - The delivery method (e.g. bank account or cash pick-up)